Skip to main content

 Low-Latency RTSP Streaming

-Learn how to stream your Verkada cameras on third-party applications or media players
+Stream your Verkada cameras on third-party applications or media players

-Updated over a week ago
+Updated this week

 Real-Time Streaming Protocol (RTSP) is a streaming protocol that allows Verkada cameras to integrate live video into third-party applications or media players.
-The video is streamed directly from the camera to the client, without passing through the Verkada Cloud.
+The video is streamed directly from the camera to the client without passing through the Verkada cloud.

-Note: Verkada camera RTSP streams can only be accessed over the local network from private addresses as defined in RFC 1918.
-This means if a camera has a non-standard internal NAT IP outside of 10.0.0.0/8, 192.168.0.0/16, or 172.16.0.0/12 it will fail to start an RTSP stream.
+Verkada camera RTSP streams can only be accessed over the local network from private addresses as defined in RFC 1918.
+This means a camera with a non-standard internal NAT IP outside of 10.0.0.0/8, 192.168.0.0/16, or 172.16.0.0/12 will fail to start an RTSP stream.

 Verkada offers high quality (HQ) and standard quality (SQ) RTSP streams, where: